Mountain Lion ( Puma concolor )

 Mountain lions were extirpated from Illinois before 1870 and are not protected by the Illinois Wildlife Code.
 There is no evidence that a resident breeding population of mountain lions exists in Illinois at this time.
 Dispersing mountain lions are possible in Illinois.

-There were three confirmed mountain lions in Illinois between 2002 and 2008.
-A male mountain lion was killed by a train in Randolph County in 2002.
-Another male was killed by a bow hunter in Mercer County in 2004.
+Four mountain lion carcasses have been cofirmed in Illinois between 2002 and 2013.
+A mountain lion was killed by a train in Randolph County in 2002.
+Another was killed by a bow hunter in Mercer County in 2004.
 A third male was shot and killed in the Roscoe Village neighborhood in Chicago in April 2008.
-Although analysis indicates these three animals were genetically similar to mountain lions from South Dakota, their history in the wild is uncertain (i.e., wild dispersing male or escaped captive).
+The fourth was killed by Illinois Conservation Police at a farmstead in Whiteside County.
+All were sub-adult (2-3 year old males).
+DNA analysis indicates these three animals were genetically similar to mountain lions from South Dakota and strongly suggests that these are all wild males dispersing from that western population.

 For More Information